 “Australian drivers are ready to join the exciting global electric car transition, but our politicians are yanking the handbrake,” Mr Jafari said.

-He said that Australia has no targets, no significant incentives, no fuel efficiency standards – and in Victoria we even have a new tax on non-emitting vehicles.
+Mr Jafari said Australia has no targets, no significant incentives, no fuel efficiency standards – and in Victoria there is even a new proposed tax on EV vehicles.

 “The good news is that given Australia’s abundant natural advantages, it would only take a handful of small changes from government to get us right back on track.”